iamdevnitesh/Single_GPU_Passthrough_Guide/README.md

 Now, You have a Windows 10 machine utilising full system resources running on Linux.
 <br>

+### **NOTE**:
-### **NOTE**: When Shutting down virtual machine you'll have to swap the cable from unplug the display cable from GPU to motherboard because the intel iGPU will render your linux OS.
+1. ### When Shutting down virtual machine you'll have to swap the cable from unplug the display cable from GPU to motherboard because the intel iGPU will render your linux OS.
+2. ### If after changing the display cable gives you output but doesnot have access to mouse and keyboard.
+Simply, add USB Host device.
+So, now whenever the VM starts you'll not be able to use your mouse and gpu in Host machine.
 <br>
 <br>